 It is not practical for AEMO to maintain a library of constraint sets and constraint equations for every possible permutation of power system configurations (although it endeavours where possible to create them for planned outages).
 Instead, AEMO has created a library of simple constraint equations and sets for limiting groups of generating units and/or interconnectors to predefined values (known as discretionary constraints).
-Additionally, there is an application available to AEMO's control room staff to quickly create and invoke custom constraint equations (quick constraints).
+Additionally, there is are twoan applications available to AEMO's control room staff to quickly create and invoke custom constraint equations these are the (quick constraints) and Constraint Automation.